-As the subset of summary statistics that minimises (\ref{eqn:rsse}) will likely vary over observed datasets, $s^i$, \citeN{NunesBalding10} propose minimising the average RSSE over some number of simulated datasets which are close to the observed, $s_{obs}$.
-To avoid circularity, \citeN{NunesBalding10} define these ``close'' datasets to be the $j=1,\ldots,n^*$ simulated datasets, $\{s^j\}$, that minimise $\|s^j_{ME}-s_{ME}\|$, where $s^j_{ME}$ and $s_{ME}$ are the vectors of minimum entropy summary statistics computed via (\ref{entent}) from $s^j$ and the observed summary statistics, $s_{obs}$, respectively.
+As the subset of summary statistics that minimizes (\ref{eqnrsse}) will likely vary over observed data sets, $s^i$, \citet{NunesBalding10} propose minimizing the average RSSE over some number of simulated data sets which are close to the observed, $s_{\mathrm{obs}}$.
+To avoid circularity, \citet{NunesBalding10} define these ``close'' data sets to be the $j=1,\ldots,n^*$ simulated data sets, $\{s^j\}$, that minimize $\|s^j_{\mathrm{ME}}-s_{\mathrm{ME}}\|$, where $s^j_{\mathrm{ME}}$ and $s_{\mathrm{ME}}$ are the vectors of minimum entropy summary statistics computed via (\ref{entent}) from $s^j$ and the observed summary statistics, $s_{\mathrm{obs}}$, respectively.
 That is, the quantity

-is minimised (over subsets of summary statistics), where $\mbox{RSSE}_j$ corresponds to (\ref{eqn:rsse}) using the simulated dataset $s^j$.
+is minimized (over subsets of summary statistics), where $\mbox{RSSE}_j$ corresponds to (\ref{eqnrsse}) using the simulated data set $s^j$.

-This approach is intuitive, and is attractive because the second stage directly measures error in the posterior with respect to a known truth, $\theta_{true}$, which is not typically considered in other ABC dimension reduction approaches, albeit at the extra computational expense of a two-stage procedure.
-A weakness of the first stage however, is the assumption that addition of an informative statistic will reduce the entropy of the resulting posterior distribution.
-An example of when this does not occur is when the posterior distribution is diffuse with respect to the prior -- for instance, if an overly precise prior is located in the distributional tails of the posterior (e.g. \shortciteNP{jeremiah+smms11}).
+This approach is intuitive and is attractive because the second stage directly measures error in the posterior with respect to a known truth, $\theta_{\mathrm{true}}$, which is not typically considered in other ABC dimension reduction approaches, albeit at the extra computational expense of a two-stage procedure.
+A weakness of the first stage, however, is the assumption that addition of an informative statistic will reduce the entropy of the resulting posterior distribution.
+An example of when this does not occur is when the posterior distribution is diffuse with respect to the prior---for instance, if an overly precise prior is located in the distributional tails of the posterior (e.g., \cite{jeremiah+smms11}).
 In this case, attempting to include an informative additional statistic, $s_k$, can result in a distribution that is more diffuse than with $s_k$ excluded.
 As such, the entropic approach is therefore mostly suited to models with relatively diffuse prior distributions.
-Another potential criticism of the first stage is that minimising the entropy does not necessarily provide the {\it minimal} subset of sufficient statistics.
-This provides an argument for considering the mutual information between $\theta$ and $s$, rather than the entropy (\shortciteNP{barnesetal11}; see also \shortciteNP{Filippi12}).
-However, it is clear that the overall approach of \citeN{NunesBalding10} could easily be implemented with alternative first-stage selection criteria.
+Another potential criticism of the first stage is that minimizing the entropy does not necessarily provide the \textit{minimal} subset of sufficient statistics.
+This provides an argument for considering the mutual information between $\theta$ and~$s$, rather than the entropy (\cite{barnesetal11}; see also \cite{Filippi12}).
+However, it is clear that the overall approach of \citet{NunesBalding10} could easily be implemented with alternative first-stage selection criteria.